arromer/github-fetch-buildkite-plugin/README.md

     **Note**: This parameter has no effect if `BUILDKITE_PLUGIN_GITHUB_FETCH_GIT_REMOTE_TIMEOUT` is undefined or set to `0`.

+- `BUILDKITE_PLUGIN_GITHUB_CHECK_LFS_INTEGRITY`:
+    - Required: No
+    - Default: true
+    - Description: If true, check the LFS tracked and committed files are pointers

 ## Exit Codes

 | Exit Code        | Description